-However, we know we can do more.
-With a strong track record for innovation and partnership working, we are confident that the Council will continue to deliver positive outcomes and improve the quality of life for all our local communities through this year's performance improvement objectives.
+However, the first term of the new Council has now come to an end and we know we can do more.
+With a strong track record for innovation and partnership working, we remain confident that the Council will continue to deliver positive outcomes and improve the quality of life for all our local communities through this year's performance improvement objectives.